 The World Health Organization defines generalized HIV epidemics as those in which the prevalence of HIV is greater than 1% in the overall population.
-As of Dec.
-31, 2012, there were 16,072 residents of the District of Columbia living with HIV; this number accounts for approximately 2.5% of the population and is indicative of a continued generalized epidemic.
-Overall, however, there has been a 42% decrease in the number of reported cases diagnosed in 2012 compared with 2008.
+As of December 31, 2012 there were 16,072 residents of the District of Columbia living with HIV; this number accounts for approximately 2.5% of the population and is indicative of a continued generalized epidemic.
+Overall, however, there has been a 42% decrease in the number of reported cases diagnosed in 2012 compared to 2008.

-District residents aged 40 years and over continue to be disproportionately affected by HIV infection.
+District residents ages 40 years and over continue to be disproportionately impacted by HIV infection.
 At the end of 2012, approximately 6.4% of residents ages 40 to 59 years old were living with HIV.
-Blacks still account for the majority of people living with HIV in the District, with 3.9% of black residents living with HIV.
-The highest burden of disease is among black men (5.7%).
+Blacks still account for the majority of people living with HIV in the District with 3.9% of black residents living with HIV, and with the highest burden of disease among black men (5.7%).
 Approximately 1.6% of Hispanic residents and 1.2% of white residents were living with HIV.
 In general, there was minimal change from last year's report.
-Please refer to appendix tables B1 and B2 for additional information regarding HIV cases diagnosed in the District and alive as of Dec.
-31, 2012.
+Please refer to appendix tables A1 and A2 for additional information regarding HIV cases diagnosed in the District and alive as of December 31, 2012.